transposit-connectors/new_channel_notifier/README.md

 # New Channel Notifier

 Transposit is an excellent tool to create operations to extend Slack.
-If you've ever thought "why doesn't slack do that?" now you can use Transposit to do that.
-This application keeps a record of all new public channels in your Slack workspace and publishes the list to a configurable 'new channel announcement' channel.
+If you've ever thought "why doesn't Slack do that?" now you can use Transposit to fill the gaps.
+This particular application keeps a record of all new public channels in your Slack workspace and publishes the list to a configurable 'new channel announcement' channel.

 ## Slack setup